-An award-winning journalist on the common ways a freelance crisis will show up in your career and tips on how to bid adieu to it quickly.
+The common ways a freelance crisis will show up in your career, and how to bid adieu to it quickly.

-It doesn’t matter whether you’re a newbie in search of your first clip or a professional writer who’s been feeding her family through her writing work for a decade.
-At some point (it’s an annual event for me), you’re going to have to face a freelance writing crisis and reevaluate what you do, why you do it, and what motivates you to keep going.
+It doesn’t matter whether you’re a new freelancer in search of your first clip or a professional writer who’s been feeding her family through her work for a decade.
+At some point, you’ll face a freelance crisis that will force you to reevaluate what you do, why you do it, and what motivates you to keep going.

-Here are some of the most common ways a freelance crisis shows up, that you can look forward to meeting over your career and a few tips on how to bid adieu to it quickly and easily.
+Here are some of the most common ways a freelance crisis shows up, and a few tips on how to bid adieu to the crisis quickly and easily.

 It’s probably the most overused term to describe a freelance career—feast or famine—but that doesn’t mean it’s not true.

-I was speaking to my mother a few weeks ago and she asked me why I sounded so stressed.
+I was speaking to my mother a few weeks ago, and she asked me why I sounded so stressed.
 I told her I was stressed and busy because I had no work and I was working like crazy to get some.
-Of course, a week later, when we had pretty much the same conversation, I had to tell her that I was busy and stressed because I now had too much work.
+Of course, a week later when we had the same conversation, I had to tell her I was busy and stressed because now I had too much work.

-When you’re working at this pace constantly with no breaks because you’re worried that slowing down could mean the difference between paying for rent this month with your income or your savings, burning out is common.
+When you’re working at this pace constantly with no breaks because you’re worried slowing down could mean the difference between paying rent this month or, well, not, burnout can be common.

-I prefer the feasts in the feast or famine situation, which means I often end up taking far far more than I can handle.
-This means that I have lots of experience in this particular freelance crisis, every month or so to be precise.
+I prefer the feasts in the feast or famine situation, which means I often end up taking on far more than I can handle comfortably.
+Which is to say, I have lots of experience with this particular freelance crisis.

-Writers are idea people, which means we have notebooks upon notebooks filled with ideas, character sketches, research material, and books to read.
-Before we parted ways, my agent was looking at four book projects of mine, in varying degrees of completion.
+Writers are creative, ideas-focused people, which means we have notebooks upon notebooks filled with ideas, character sketches, research material, and books to read.
+Before we parted ways, my agent was looking at four book projects, in varying degrees of completion.
 FOUR.
 And that’s only the ones he’d seen.

 I’m hardly the only writer who works this way.